William Ruto sworn in as Kenya's president after close vote

 Associated Press

 NAIROBI, Kenya (AP) — William Ruto was sworn in as Kenya’s president on Tuesday after narrowly winning the Aug.
-9 election in East Africa’s most stable democracy.
+9 election in East Africa’s most stable democracy, and quickly signaled that his leadership would be a strongly Christian one.

-The Supreme Court last week rejected a challenge by losing candidate and longtime opposition figure Raila Odinga to the official results.
+The Supreme Court last week rejected a challenge by losing candidate and longtime opposition figure Raila Odinga to the official results, completing a markedly peaceful election.

 The event began with some chaos.
 Scores of people were crushed and injured as they forced their way into the packed stadium.
 A medic said a fence fell down after people pushed it and about 60 were injured, though the number may rise.